zachbutton/crystalize.js/README.md

 crystalizer = crystalizer.focus((shard) => shard.ts >= Date.now() - WEEK);
 ```

 However, this relies on the shards being sorted by that value.
-We'll get into sorting as well in the next section, but there's also builtin ways to handle timestamps in Crystalize.js (see #TODO).
+We'll get into sorting as well in the next section, but there's also builtin ways to handle timestamps in Crystalize.js (see [Timestamp](#timestamp)).

 ## Init options